Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Workers in the application layer also help enable asynchronism.

+Web apps communicates with platform layer, which in turn communicates with your db.
+Allows you to scale both independently.

+Adding a platform layer can be a way to reuse your infrastructure for multiple products or interfaces (a web app, an API, an iPhone app, etc.).
+A platform should expose a crisp product-agnostic interface which masks implementation details.
+If done well, this utilizes the platform's capabilities, as well as another team implementing/optimizing the platform itself.

 ## Microservices
 A suite of independently deployable, small, modular services.
 Each service runs a unique process and communicates through a well-defined, lightweight mechanism to serve a business goal.